catgirlclient/nabi/README.md

 * [ ] Session Checkpoints

 ## Hosting
+> [!CAUTION]
-Before running Nabi, please note that you will not be given support if something breaks/goes wrong.
-The source code is available purely for educational purposes.
-Nabi was originally created to be a closed-sourced, private bot, and was specifically made for large servers in mind, so please take this into mind when looking at the source code.
+> You will not be given support if Nabi's code breaks or something goes wrong.
+Nabi's source code is available purely for
+> educational purposes, and was originally meant to be closed sourced and private.
+Nabi was intentionally made for
+> larger servers, so please keep that in mind when looking at the source code.

 With the notice out of the way, you will need the following:
 * Java 17 (This is the minimum version, since we are using Java 15's API for webservers)